google/api

 have HTTP parameters, as all fields not bound by the path end in

 the body.
-This makes this option more rarely used in practice of
+This makes this option more rarely used in practice when

 defining REST APIs.
 The common usage of `*` is in custom methods